The Quiet Exhaustion Behind Perfectionism (and How to Set Yourself Free)

 3. Emotional Weather Forecaster

 You can read a room in two seconds flat.
 And you’re already adjusting your behaviour to keep everyone else comfortable.
-It’s exhausting.
-And honestly?
-It’s not your job.
+It’s exhausting and reinforcing people-pleasing.

 4. Procrastination (But Make It Look Productive)